mpropas/CS50/README.md

 # CS50X

-This repo contains all the work I did for Stanford / Yale / Edx Course that I completed in February of 2017.
+This repo contains all the work I did for Harvard / Yale / Edx Course that I completed in February of 2017.
 A summary of this work is listed below:

 Final Project, myTranslateApp, has been added.